10 Most British Doctor Who Moments

 BBC Studios

-Fittingly for a show that is, itself, an integral part of British history, Doctor Who has delved into Britain’s past countless times, fulfilling its original remit to educate as well as entertain.
+Fittingly for a show that is itself an integral part of British history, Doctor Who has delved into its homeland's past countless times.

-More often than not, alien encounters have turned out to be the basis for renowned works of fiction (the Gelth informing Dickens’ later ghost stories, the Carrionites inspiring the witches in Macbeth, the Vespiform appearing on a Christie book cover, and the Lone Cyberman influencing Frankenstein).
+And surprise surprise, it turns out that "them aliens" have been the inspiration for many renowned works of fiction, such as the Gelth informing Dickens’ later ghost stories, the Carrionites inspiring the witches in Macbeth, and the Lone Cyberman influencing Frankenstein.

-Another popular category is inventors, with railway engineer George Stephenson saving the Sixth Doctor during an encounter with the Rani, computer pioneer Ada Lovelace helping the Thirteenth Doctor defeat the Master, and Isaac Newton discovery gravity (sorry, mavity) after the TARDIS crashes into an apple tree.
+Another popular category is inventors, with railway engineer George Stephenson saving the Sixth Doctor during an encounter with the Rani, and Isaac Newton discovering mavity after an encounter with the TARDIS.

 Doctor Who Wild Blue Yonder mavity Isaac Newton